jina-ai/jina/docs/get-started/what-is-jina.md

 The search part is to take a user-uploaded photo and find the visually similar items from stock.
 You first need to extract features from the user-uploaded photo using a convolutional neural network.
 Then, you can use the similarity metric to find the visually similar items from the stock.
 The similarity metric could be cosine similarity.

 At this point, you need a deep learning framework such as PyTorch, some key-value database such as MongoDB, and possibly some vector search engine such as FAISS or Elasticsearch.
-As a machine learning engineer, you are probably most familiar with PyTorch.
-But you are smart and full of energy so nothing you can't learn.
-You easily glue them together.
+As a machine learning engineer, you are mostly familiar with PyTorch and prototyping.
+You are smart and full of energy so nothing you can't learn.
+You easily glue them together as the first _proof of concept_ (POC).

 ### As a service

 Are we done?
-Not quite yet.
+We just start.
 Instead of some Python functions, your goal is to make it as a web service so that its IO goes through network.
 To do that, you need to _refactor_ the above logic in some web framework with some API so that it can be called by other services.

 There are many ways to do this, one example would be to use the Django web framework.
 You would create an endpoint that accepts user-uploaded photos, then use the above logic to find the visually similar items from stock.
 Finally, you would return the results to the user in the form of a JSON object.

-At this point, you learned few new things such as REST API, web service, web framework, which seems to go beyond your scope of a "machine learning engineer".
+At this point, you learned a few new things such as REST API, web service, web framework, which seems to go beyond your scope of a "machine learning engineer".
 You started to wonder whether it is worth it to learn them.
-But you are a machine learning **engineer** after all, so you decided to learn.
+But a machine learning **engineer** is an engineer after all, and learning new things is always good.
 But deep down you feel that your engineering may not be sufficient to make it into production.
 After some time, you managed to glue everything together.

 ### Deployment

-Product team is impressed by the progress and asks you to deploy it on AWS to serve some real traffic.
+The product team is impressed by the progress and asks you to deploy it on AWS to serve some real traffic.
+This is exciting because it means your POC will face the public and have real users.
 You encountered many problems while migrating from local to the cloud, mostly because of dependencies issues, CUDA driver and GPU issues.
 You finally solved all of them by wrapping everything in a 30GB Docker image.
 It is a _big_ monolith container, but it is easy to deploy and manage for you.

 ### Scalability and performance

 Are we done now?
-Still not quite yet.
+Not yet.
 The product team wants to ensure certain scalability of the service in practice, meaning that the feature extraction should be parallelized and concurrent user requests should be handled without lagging.
 Certain QPS (query per second) is required from the product team.

-You tried with straightforward `multiprocessing` or `threading`, but nothing works out of the box with your deep learning stacks.
+You tried the straightforward `multiprocessing` and `threading`, but nothing works out of the box with your deep learning stacks.
 You decided to learn more high-performance computing frameworks such as Dask or Ray and try to adopt them.
 After some trial and error, you finally glued everything together and made them work.
 At this point you feel exhausted as it diverges too far from your expertise.

 ### Availability and downtime